grew-nlp/grew_doc/content/tutorial/05_confluence.md

 {{< grew file="/static/tutorial/05_confluence/aux_verb.grs" >}}

-The two rules are incompatible, each time you find a POS `V`, both rule can be used and produces a different output!
+The two rules overlap: each time a POS `V` is found, both rules can be used and produce a different output!
-We call this kind of system non-confluent
+We call this kind of system non-confluent.

 So, what is the output of the following commands?
 ```